hanzzok/hanzzok/README.md

 Not a Goals:

-- Complicated powerful typesetting system (like LaTeX)
+- Complicated powerful typesetting system (like LaTeX) : We aren't making a paper book.
+- Concise stackable emphasize syntax (like Markdown) : We wish to write more instead decorate.

 Remaining Questions:

-- How to integrate a complex syntax like a table or a sublist?
+- How to integrate a complex syntax like a table or a sublist? -> Thinking of indentation and dedentation syntax, and a syntax just for the table.

 ## Atoms